-- You should have nothing to eat for 6 hours before the procedure but you may have small drinks of water until 2 hours before your procedure.
-If you feel hypoglycaemic take glucose tablets - You may need to reduce your usual insulin dose.
-If you are unsure please contact the diabetes nursing team for advice.
+- You should have nothing to eat for 6 hours before the procedure but you may have small drinks of water until 2 hours before the procedure.
+If you feel hypoglycaemic suck glucose tablets (do not chew) - You may need to reduce your usual insulin dose.
+If you are unsure please contact the specialist diabetes nursing team for advice.
 The telephone number can be found in the Welcome to Endoscopy leaflet which accompanies this booklet